 Made from a cured and smoked brisket, the smoked meat of Quebec is a cousin of the pastrami found in U.S. delis.
 It is luxuriously fatty, packed with spice, and so fragile that it demands careful hand-cutting.
 Here are a couple of top sources in Montreal and a few along the byways of the province.

-Laying claim to being the place where poutine was invented, Le Roy Jucep offers not only a dozen different variations on the signature dish of Quebec, but also pizzas of all kind, hot dogs and hot dogs 'Michigan' (chili dog), and its namesake beverage, Orange Jucep (like Orange Julius).
+Claiming to be the place where poutine was invented, Le Roy Jucep offers a dozen different variations on the signature dish of Quebec.